RahulDangwal864/College-ERP/README.md

 # SetUp
 ```
 in /utils/db.js
-Replace your-mongodb-uri and with your actual MongoDB URI.
+Replace your-mongodb-url and with your actual MongoDB URL.
 ```

 # Installation